 Included in the following analysis is a discussion of Registrant's operations in terms of earnings per share by business segment and AWR (parent), which equals each business segment's earnings divided by AWR's weighted average number of diluted common shares.
-Furthermore, the gains and losses generated on the investments held to fund one of the Company's retirement plans during the years ended December 31, 2022 and 2021 have been excluded and the retroactive impact of new 2022 water rates not yet recorded due to the delay in receiving a final decision from the CPUC, which will be retroactive to January 1, 2022 when approved, have been included to calculate adjusted diluted earnings per share when communicating AWR's consolidated and its water segment's results for the years ended December 31, 2022 and 2021 to help facilitate comparisons of AWR's performance from period.
-Diluted earnings per share by business segment and adjusted diluted earnings per share constitute "non-GAAP financial measures" under the Securities and Exchange Commission rules, which supplement our GAAP disclosures but should not be comparable to similarly titled non-GAAP financial measures of other registrants.
-All of these measures may not be comparable to similarly titled non-GAAP financial measures of other registrants.
+Furthermore, the gains and losses generated on the investments held to fund one of the Company's retirement plans during the years ended December 31, 2022 and 2021 have been excluded and the retroactive impact of new 2022 water rates not yet recorded due to the delay in receiving a final decision from the CPUC, which will be retroactive to January 1, 2022 when approved, have been included to calculate adjusted diluted earnings per share when communicating AWR's consolidated and its water segment's results for the years ended December 31, 2022 and 2021 to help facilitate comparisons of AWR's performance from period to period.
+Diluted earnings per share by business segment and adjusted diluted earnings per share constitute "non-GAAP financial measures" under the Securities and Exchange Commission rules, which supplement our GAAP disclosures but should not be considered as an alternative to the respective GAAP measures.
+Furthermore, the non-GAAP financial measures may not be comparable to similarly titled non-GAAP financial measures of other registrants.
 All of these measures are derived from consolidated financial information of the Registrant, but are not presented in our financial statements that are prepared in accordance with GAAP.